jmosborn/forest-py/README.md

 `forest.py -h`

-## Options

--a/--all-regions

-	Show resources in all regions, rather than just the default

--i/--all-instances

-	Show all instances, rather than the default of only running instances

--t/--total

-	Show totals rather than individual resources

--v

-	Shows more details about resources, rather than just listening their names

 ## Layers

 If an AWS infrastructure is a forest filled with trees, the forest layers are higher-level conceptual organizations of the resources for common purposes and architectures.
 The following layers are currently supported: